opengeospatial/dev-ogc-org-sprint-landing-26/README.md

 ### Note about Publishing the Website

-Commit all your changes to the `master` branch. **The `gh-pages` branch will be wiped each time, and generated dynamically from these [GitHub actions](https://github.com/opengeospatial/dev-ogc-org-sprint-landing-26/actions)**, which create a static build.
+Commit all your changes to the `master` branch.
+The static build will be generated each time from these [GitHub actions](https://github.com/opengeospatial/dev-ogc-org-sprint-landing-26/actions).
 In a nutshell, **you don't need to do anything to publish the website** - the republish will be triggered automatically with each push to `master`.

 ## Contributing 🤝